 A stock split is much like a large stock dividend in that both are large enough to cause a change in the market price of the stock.
 Additionally, the split indicates that share value has been increasing, suggesting growth is likely to continue and result in further increase in demand and value.
 Companies often make the decision to split stock when the stock price has increased enough to be out of line with competitors, and the business wants to continue to offer shares at an attractive price for small investors.

 Samsung Boasts a 50-to-1 Stock Split

 In May of 2018, Samsung Electronics14 had a 50-to-1 stock split in an attempt to make it easier for investors to buy its stock.
-Samsung’s market price of each share prior to the split was an incredible 2.65 won (“won” is a Japanese currency), or $2,467.48.
+Samsung’s market price of each share prior to the split was an incredible 2.65 won (“won” is a South Korean currency), or $2,467.48.
 Buying one share of stock at this price is rather expensive for most people.
 As might be expected, even after a slight drop in trading activity just after the split announcement, the reduced market price of the stock generated a significant increase to investors by making the price per share less expensive.
 The split caused the price to drop to 0.053 won, or $49.35 per share.
 This made the stock more accessible to potential investors who were previously unable to afford a share at $2,467.